 There are distinct tax and social security rules for those who run a business as a micro-entrepreneur.

-Broadly speaking, under these rules your liability to social security contributions and income tax is based on your turnover (defined as 'receipts'), not your profit or loss.
+Broadly speaking, under these rules your liability to social security contributions and income tax is based on your turnover (defined as ' cash receipts'), not your profit or loss.
 So you do not declare a profit or a loss for the purposes of your liability to income tax.

 If you wish to be taxed on the basis of your actual profit or loss, you cannot adopt micro-entrepreneur tax status.
 You will need to register your business on a different basis, called the régime réel.
 You can of course later change to the régime réel.
 From 2022 a business that wishes to do so can do so up to May of the following year for the previous year.